 The soil resistivity survey is the first step in ensuring the correct design of an earth electrode system.
 It is essential that accurate measurements are taken at this stage as this data is used to determine what conductors are required in the finished earthing system to give a safe and suitable design.
 Corrupt data taken with inadequate test equipment could lead to a vastly over-or-under-engineered solution.

 A. N. Wallis use high specification test equipment to carry out soil resistivity testing, gaining data from tried and tested methods.
 This raw data is then analysed using CDEGS software to produce a representative electrical equivalent soil model which can then be used in the earthing design process.

 There are many factors that go into producing a compliant Earth Electrode System design; fault current levels, fault duration, ground make up, interconnected sites are but a few.

 All of the parameters are analysed using the CDEGS software to ensure Touch, Step and Rise of Earth Potentials are within safe levels.

 Our team of competent Engineers consider all of the above and more to ensure the final design is not only safe and suitable for its purpose, but also to ensure the system can be installed using the most economic processes giving you the most cost effective solution.

-A. N. Wallis are able to offer test and inspection services for both new and existing installations.
+A. N. Wallis are able to offer test and inspection services for both new and existing Earth Electrode System installations.
 All works are carried out in accordance with BS 7430:2011 by our trained and competent Engineers and Technicians.

-The period between periodic inpsection and tests can only be determined by the environment that the system is installed in, for example the harsher the environment the more regular the inspection.
+The period between periodic inspections and tests can only be determined by the environment that the system is installed in, for example, the harsher the environment the more regular the inspection.